 Our railroad connects communities and resources, generating opportunity and supporting growth in the 23 states where we operate and across the country.
-We create economic value not only through returns generated for shareholders, but also employment for roughly 42,000 employees, the business we give suppliers, and every business opportunity, commercial relationship and innovative idea our network makes possible.
+We create economic value not only through returns generated for shareholders, but also employment for approximately 37,500 employees, the business we give suppliers, and every business opportunity, commercial relationship and innovative idea our network makes possible.

 Investing in Infrastructure